matsim-eth/discrete-mode-choice/README.md

 ## Working with the code

 - Releases are generally available on [Bintray](https://bintray.com/matsim-eth/matsim/discrete-mode-choice).
-Un-postfixed version numbers denote releases that are comaptible with the latest stable MATSim release, i.e. 0.10.1.
-All version postfixed with `-latest` relate to a specific recent weekly SNAPSHOT of MATSim.

-- The repository has two main branches: `latest` contains the latest development version.
-From time to time a release is deployed to Bintray, after the Maven version number is increased.
-The last commit with the new release number is tagged.
-The `latest` branch is then based on the increased number until the next release is done.
-The `stable` branch contains a backport to MATSim 0.10.1.
+The first part of the version number denotes the MATSim version that a certain release is compatible with, e.g. `11.0.6` would be compatible with MATSim 11.

+- The repository has branches for each version of MATSim.
+Currently, the two branches `latest` (12) and `stable` (11) are maintained, while branches for later version still exist.

+- Development is usually done by sending a PR to the `latest` branch.
+From time to time, a release is made from the `latest` branch and recent changes are backported to the `stable` branch, also resulting in a new Bintray version

 To use the Discrete Mode Choice extension you first need to add the ETH MATSim Bintray repository to your `pom.xml`: